Skip to main content

 What should I default to if I am unsure which shot to play?

-The bandeja.
+The conservative one.
 It preserves net position even when the point continues, and it forgives a positioning error that a víbora attempt does not.
 Save the víbora for lobs where you are genuinely set up and have a clean read on the target.

 Does the score situation change this decision?

-Yes — on a break point or a critical game point, many players lean toward the safer bandeja precisely because a missed víbora costs the point outright, whereas a bandeja that does not win the point outright still keeps the rally alive from a strong position.
+Yes.
+This means on a break point many players lean conservative precisely.
+This is because a missed attack costs the point outright.
+At the same time, a shot that merely fails to win it still keeps the rally alive from a strong position.

 Related guides & benchmarks